 Trusts, Tax, Probate and Estates

 We have long been regarded as a leading chambers in the fields of trusts, related tax work, and wills and probate, with our reputation for excellence reinforced by constant recommendations in legal directories.
-We are described by Chambers & Partners (2017) as: “the set that probably has the widest and deepest talent for private client work.”
+We won Chancery Chambers of the Year at the 2018 Chambers Bar Awards and have been described by the same publication as: “the set that probably has the widest and deepest talent for private client work.”

 With strength in depth at both silk and junior level, we have a wide range of barristers who are skilled in both contentious and non-contentious trusts and estates work.

 Our barristers not only have outstanding intellectual ability but also commercial acumen and sensitivity to the needs of clients, with a commitment to providing an excellent quality of service.

 - The scope of trustees’ powers and duties

 - Probate disputes, including issues of construction and rectification of wills and testamentary capacity